ssvlabs/awesome-ssv/README.md

 - [SSV Key GUI by Starkeys](https://github.com/stakestar/starkeys) `MIT | Electron/React`

 StarKeys is a cross-platform SSV Key Distribution application that runs on Mac, Linux, and Windows using the Electron framework.
 The implementation is designed to operate fully offline.
 The StarKeys offers a convenient and user-friendly way for users to interact with the SSV Distribution.

+#### Validator key generation / management

+- [SSV-Tool by Nodeplus](https://github.com/nodeplusio/ssv-tool) - command-line utility for registering validators and estimating costs of operation | MIT | JS

+To make the registration process easier, the tool manages key generation and smart contract interaction; the user only needs to provide keystore files and operator ids.
+This tool also provides a flexible method for estimating operation expenses to match various operation assumptions.
+SSV V2 is currently being tested; SSV V3 and batch processing support will be added shortly.

 #### Distributed (validator) key generation